quantscious/finmlkit/README.md

 # 🔬 Citation

 If you use FinMLKit in your research or publications, we kindly ask that you cite it.
-Use the __"Cite this repository"__ option in the GitHub sidebar for ready-to-use citation details in formats like `BibTeX` and `APA`.
-For persistent DOIs, check the Zenodo archive linked there.
+Use the _"Cite this repository"_ option in the GitHub sidebar for ready-to-use citation details in formats like `BibTeX` and `APA`.
+For persistent DOIs, check the Zenodo archive linked below.

  [![DOI](https://zenodo.org/badge/867537116.svg)](https://doi.org/10.5281/zenodo.16731879)